 The successful candidates will have a clinical background in any area of pathology or internal medicine as well as technical experience working with large digital data sets and the creative vision of how advances in informatics can be leveraged in medicine.

 The major criteria for appointment in the University Medical Line are excellence in the overall mix of clinical care, clinical teaching, and scholarly activity that advances clinical medicine, and institutional service appropriate to the programmatic need the individual is expected to fulfill.
 There are many opportunities for University Medical Line faculty to develop independent or collaborative programs in clinical, translational or basic research.

 The major criterion for appointment for Clinician Educators is excellence in the overall mix of clinical care, teaching, administration and/or scholarship appropriate to the programmatic need the individual is expected to fulfill.
 Faculty rank and line will be determined by the qualifications and experience of the successful candidate.

-Candidates must be board certified or board eligible in Anatomic Pathology or Anatomic & Clinical Pathology (or equivalent qualification) and must hold an MD or MD/PHD and hold or acquire a license to practice medicine in the State of California.
+Candidates must be board certified or board eligible in Anatomic Pathology or Anatomic & Clinical Pathology (or equivalent qualification)or board certified or board eligible Internal Medicine, and must hold an MD or MD/PHD and hold or acquire a license to practice medicine in the State of California.
 Informatics experience and/or fellowship training in Informatics is highly desired.